Monthly Archives: July 2009

 All that said, I still have some basic objections with the message communicated in the use of video preaching.
 I think I’ve touched on some of my issues before — and it’s not as if what I say is inherently valuable anyway — but one reason against it that I haven’t blogged on is this: A preacher on a TV screen can’t be murdered.

-This will sound like a morbid point to some and probably like macho posturing to others, but we know that some preachers put …
+This will sound like a morbid point to some and probably like macho posturing to others, but we know that some preachers put themselves …

 I’m participating in the blog tour for Mark Driscoll’s newest book Religion Saves (and Nine Other Misconceptions), so my review will be up next Wednesday, but I wanted to share this quote on the place of evangelism in relation to election because I just thought it was great.